bediniupi/Alma-print-slip/README.md

 ## Installation

-Firefox: go to about:addons and install the extension from the xpi file.
+Firefox: go to about:addons and install the extension from the alma_print_slip-0.9.9-fx_EN.xpi file.

 Chrome: go to chrome://extensions, activate developer mode, and then load non packaged extension from the chrome Alma Print Slip extension directory saved locally.